Advice

 Key insights

-- Warm weather matters!
-Spring and summer are the busiest seasons for open houses in our market.
+• Spring and summer are the busiest seasons for open houses in our market

-- Buyers should respect each home they visit, while still doing the reconnaissance needed to determine if the house is a top contender.
+• Buyers can respect each home they visit, while still doing the reconnaissance needed to make a purchasing decision

 Open house season is upon us!
-Whether you're buying or selling, here are five tips to keep in mind as you plan your weekends around open houses.
+Whether you're a buyer or a seller, here are five tips you should know as you plan your weekends around open house schedules.

 1. Try to see your own dirt

 Buyers want homes that would be featured on HGTV or Pinterest – and that means every speck of dirt must go.
 In addition to dusting and vacuuming, be sure to wipe down your blinds and walls (including baseboards) and check corners for cobwebs.
-Wash your windows inside and out, using balled up newspapers to minimize streaking.
+Wash windows both inside and out using balled up newspapers to minimize streaking.

-If you live in an older home where decades of peeling paint layers make it difficult to get everything 100 percent clean, consider hiring professionals.
+If you live in an older home where decades of peeling paint layers make it difficult to get everything 100% clean, consider hiring professionals.

-Overflowing closets, cabinets or pantries will give buyers the idea that your house doesn't have enough storage space.
+Overflowing closets will give buyers the idea that your house doesn't have enough storage space.
 Try to downsize your belongings or rent a short-term storage unit to hold your overflow as you sell.

 3. Nothing is off limits